errose28/DotfilesLibrary/test/README.md

 - Run `test.sh` to run the acceptance tests inside the container.
     - Results will be printed to the console, and saved in a newly created *results* directory.

+    - With no arguments, `test.sh` will run all tests.
+        - Specific tests can be run by specifying their path relative to the docker compose directory.
+            - Example: `test.sh robot/link` will run all link related tests.

     - To manually run tests and inspect results inside the container, pass the *-i* flag to *test.sh*
         - This places you in the testing container interactively, but does not run the robot tests.
         - You can manually run the tests in this mode from the */test/robot* directory in the container.